jeveritt-225/Math421-JohnEveritt/README.md

 # Math421-JohnEveritt

-This is my first assignment: (Assignment 1)
+This is my first assignment: [Assignment1-Math421]